 On the page Finish, click Build to compile the application.
 You will be prompted for saving the project.
 Using the filechooser select the name of the project file and the directory to which it will be placed.
 Note that the Optimizer will create temporary files (see Project Data Base) in that directory during compilation.

-If you compile a large RCP application, it is not recommended to build it from within the Control Panel because less memory will be available to the JET Optimizer.
+If you compile a large Web application, it is not recommended to build it from within the Control Panel because less memory will be available to the JET Optimizer.
 Instead, click Create build script, select the project file name and directory and exit the Control Panel.
-Then launch the build_Project-name script created in the project directory.
+Then launch build_Project-name script created in the project directory.

-Later, if you need to add more files to the package or remove some previously added files, you may copy/remove them to/from the RCP application directory and JetPackII will automatically update the list of files to package.
+Later, if you need to add more files to the package or remove some previously added files, you may copy/remove them to/from the Tomcat directory and JetPackII will automatically update the list of files to package.
 If you do that while JetPackII is running, select File/Refresh from the main menu to display the changes immediately.

 On the page Finish, select the full pathname to the installation package and click Create!.
 You will be prompted for saving the JetPackII project.
 Using the filechooser select the name of the project file and the directory to which it will be placed.
 Later you may use the project file to automatically build the installation as described in section xpack.

 Depending on the install type you chose on the page Backend (see Step 5: Selecting a Back-End), JetPackII creates either application installer or self-contained directory in the specified location.

 Excelsior JET 8.0 imposes the following limitations on the Apache Tomcat functionality: